ccnmtl/compiled/content/articles/searching-1.md

 </div>

-From this example, we see that it is helpful to understand the definition of the object the is searching for, in any given application, so that we can model the object better and design intuitive UI and UX for that search.
+From this example, we see that it is helpful to understand the definition of the object the user is searching for, in any given application, so that we can model the object better and design intuitive UI and UX for that search.

 ### What does the user need search functionality for? ###